 Alternatively, you can arrange to sit the test with a DAAD Lektor in the German Department of your local university; Lektoren contact details on this website can be found here.

 There reference form is the only document not to be uploaded to the portal as this document is confidential.
-Once your referee has completed and signed the DAAD reference form , he/she can either send the original hard copy directly to our office or your referee can give the reference form to you in a sealed envelope to be sent in with the remaining application documents.
+Once your referee has completed and signed the DAAD reference form , s/he has to send the original hard copy directly to our office.

 For any technical problems or questions, please contact the portal support team at our head office (open every weekday from 9.00 am to 12.00 pm and from 2.00 pm to 4.00 pm CET):